ksu-cs-textbooks/cis400/content/2-desktop-development/02-element-tree/05-resources.md

 date: 2018-08-24T10:53:26-05:00
 ---

 The `<Style>` element represents just one kind of resource.
 We can provide other kinds of resources, like raw data.
-Say we want to provide a string to display in our program, but want that string declared somewhere easy to find and change (perhaps our customers change thier mind frequently).
+Say we want to provide a string to display in our program, but want that string declared somewhere easy to find and change (perhaps our customers change their mind frequently).
 We could declare the string in the `Application` resources:

 ```xml
 <Application x:Class="WpfTutorialSamples.App"